l0450/ProgramsInC/README.md

 o The arithmetic mean of the entered numbers (use `float` or `double` for the result). o The count of negative numbers.

+## Exercise 8 - The determinant of a 3x3 matrix ##

+Write a program that accepts a 3x3 matrix from the user and displays its determinant.